 The key ingredient is Tuaca, a brand of Italian brandy with notes of vanilla and citrus.
 Another key: having a friend or loved one mix this drink up for you while you and your sister hit the “relax” button.

 Here’s an easy-to-make treat that’s also satisfying.
-Just warm up some waffles (Wolferman’s no longer sells the mini kind featured in the original post, but the full-size version will do just as well; you can either make larger versions of these or cut them into smaller pieces to create appetizer-size portions), plop a piece of fried chicken on top, drizzle your choice of syrup over each one, and they’re ready to serve.
+Just warm up some waffles (Wolferman’s no longer sells the mini kind featured in the original post, but the full-size version will do just as well; you can either make larger versions of these or cut them into smaller pieces to create appetizer-size portions), plop a piece of fried chicken on top, drizzle your choice of syrup over each one, and serve them up.